Wii: 2006–2010: Launch

-It took several years for the Wii to launch in other regions.
-It was released in South Korea on April 26, 2008, Taiwan on July 12, 2008, and Hong Kong on December 12, 2009.
-Nintendo had planned work with its localization partner iQue to release the Wii in China in 2008, but failed to meet the requirements to circumvent the ban on foreign-made consoles the Chinese government had put in place.
+The Wii's launch in other regions took several years.
+It arrived in South Africa on September 30, 2007, South Korea on April 26, 2008, Taiwan on July 12, 2008, and Hong Kong on December 12, 2009..
+In India, it was distributed from September 30, 2008 through partnership between Samurai Electronics and HCL Infosystems.
+Nintendo had planned to work with its localization partner, iQue, to release the Wii in China in 2008, but was unable to meet the requirements to circumvent the ban on foreign-made consoles imposed by the Chinese government.

-2011–2017: Successor and discontinuation
+2011–2014: Successor and discontinuation

 Nintendo announced the successor to the Wii, the Wii U, at E3 2011.
 Nintendo had recognized that the Wii had generally been shunned by the core gaming audience as it was perceived more as a casual gaming experience.
 The Wii U was aimed to draw the core audience back in with more advanced features atop the basic Wii technology.
 The Wii U features the Wii U GamePad, a controller with an embedded touchscreen and output 1080p high-definition graphics that serves as a secondary screen alongside the television.
 The Wii U is fully backward-compatible with Wii games and peripherals for the Wii, including the Wii Remote, Nunchuk controller and Wii Balance Board, and select Wii U games including support for these devices.
 The Wii U was first released on November 18, 2012 in North America; November 30, 2012 in Europe and Australia, and December 8, 2012 in Japan.

 Nintendo continued to sell the revised Wii model and the Wii Mini alongside the Wii U during the Wii U's first release year.
 During 2013, Nintendo began to sunset certain Wii online functions as they pushed consumers towards the Wii U as a replacement system or towards the offline Wii Mini, though the Wii Shop Channel remained available.
 Nintendo discontinued production of the Wii in October 2013 after selling over 100 million units worldwide, though the company continued to produce the Wii Mini unit primarily for the North American market.
 The WiiConnect24 service and several channels based on that service were shuttered in June 2013.
-Support for online multiplayer games via the Nintendo Wi-Fi Connection were discontinued in May 2014, while the Wii Shop was closed in January 2019, effectively ending all online services for the console.
-The Wii Mini continued to be manufactured and sold until 2017.
+Support for online multiplayer games via the Nintendo Wi-Fi Connection were discontinued in May 2014, while the Wii Shop was closed in January 2019, effectively ending its online services.
+The Wii Mini continued to be manufactured for some time after.

-Despite the Wii's discontinuation, some developers continued to produce Wii games well beyond 2013.
+Despite the Wii's discontinuation, some developers continued to produce Wii games.
 Ubisoft released Just Dance games for the Wii up to Just Dance 2020 (2019).
-Vblank Entertainment's Shakedown: Hawaii along with Retro City Rampage DX are the most recent Wii games, which were released on July 9, 2020 (more than 13 years after the Wii's launch).
-On January 27, 2020, Nintendo announced that they will no longer repair any faulty Wii consoles in Japan starting on February 6 due to a scarcity of spare parts.
+Vblank Entertainment's Shakedown: Hawaii along with Retro City Rampage DX are the most recent Wii games, which were released on July 9, 2020, more than 13 years after the Wii's launch.
+On January 27, 2020, Nintendo announced that from February 6 it will no longer repair Wii consoles due to a scarcity of spare parts.